napframework/nap-docs/app/manual/00_installation.md

 ## Display Server {#linux_ds}

-When `Wayland` is configured as the display server, NAP applications and Napkin (the editor) will rely on `XWayland` for compatibility.
-It is recommended to use `X11` instead of Wayland until Wayland is (fully) supported.
+When `Wayland` is configured as the display server, NAP applications will rely on `XWayland` for compatibility.
+It is recommended to use `X11` instead of Wayland until Wayland is fully supported.

 ## Setup Your Build Environment {#setup_build_env_linux}